nodejs/TSC/Moderation-Policy.md

 External public venues or social media services such as Twitter should never be used to request Moderation.

 Collaborators should never discuss the specific details of a Moderation request in any public forum or any social media service outside of the Node.js GitHub Organization.

-Note that Collaborators may Moderate non-Collaborator Posts at any time without submitting an initial request (see: [Non-Collaborator Posts](#non-collaborator-posts)).

 ### Consideration of Intent